 But it’s important that you don’t mistake an extraordinary setting with an extraordinary world.
 What might seem extraordinary to us may be quite mundane to our characters.
 Luke Skywalker lives on a desert planet orbiting two stars.
 He’s a moisture farmer who works with droids and Jawas.
 He has a hovercraft.
 It’s all pretty incredible to us.
 But to him, it’s quite ordinary.
 If Luke never gets R2-D2’s message, there is no story.
 Two hours of moisture farming does not a good movie make.

 On the other side of the coin, contemporary, realistic movies have much subtler extraordinary worlds.
 In Nebraska, David Grant takes his father on a road trip to Nebraska to claim his sweepstakes prize.
 It’s fairly mundane, and some people found the film boring.
-But Will and his father’s lives change significantly the moment they hit the road.
+But David and his father’s lives change significantly the moment they hit the road.

 The extraordinary world often involves a change in venue.
 In Star Wars, it’s when Luke leaves his “backwater” planet.
 In Nebraska, it’s when David and his father get on the highway.
 In The Lord of the Rings, it’s everything outside of the Shire.
 But this isn’t always the case.